GregorR/style/HYPHENS.md

 *period* of time during which that part of the system is in operation, but not the *duration* of that time.
 “The run-time was five seconds” is incorrect, because “run-time” does not have that meaning.

-Morphological hyphens (and their eventual unhyphenated forms) form new words, and so can drift in meaning; punctuation hyphens are just punctuation, and so cannot.

 ([Return to the main document](STYLE.md))